run-llama/llama_index/README.md

 #### Proposed Solution
 That's where the **GPT Index** data structures come in.
 Instead of relying on world knowledge encoded in the model weights, a GPT Index data structure does the following:
 - Uses a pre-trained GPT-3 model primarily for *reasoning*/*summarization* instead of prior knowledge.
-- Takes as input a large corpus of text data, uses GPT-3 to build a structured index over it
+- Takes as input a large corpus of text data and build a structured index over it (using GPT-3 or heuristics).
-- Also use GPT-3 to traverse the index that it created in order to answer a query
+- Allow users to _query_ the index in order to synthesize an answer to the question - this requires both _traversal_ of the index as well as a synthesis of the answer.

 The high-level design exercise of this project is to test the capability of GPT-3 as a general-purpose processor to organize and retrieve data.
 From our current understanding, related works have used GPT-3 to reason with external db sources (see below); this work links reasoning with knowledge building.